alfadelta10010/COD-Lab/week1/README.md

 - Upload the two assembly programs written last lab class, in `.s` format.
 The problem statements are as follows:
 	1. Convert a 32-bit value from Little Endian to Big Endian format using RISC-V assembly
 	2. Write an Assembly Program for addition of 2 64-bit numbers on RV32I
-- Run the program with RIPES in Single Cycle and 5 stage w/ pipeline modes, and take screenshots
+- Run the program with RIPES in Single Cycle and 5 stage w/ pipeline modes
+- Take screenshots in processor view, with registers, CPI and IPC visible
 - **Note**: Open a PR to submit

 ### What should be included in this folder: